Veteran Resources

 When to Request Changes to GI Bill® or other VA Education Benefits

-You’ll need to request changes to your benefits if any of these descriptions are true for you.
+You’ll need to request changes to your benefits if you:

 No. Any veterans’ benefits paid under any law administered by the Department of Veterans Affairs (VA) should not be reported as income to the Internal Revenue Service (IRS).
 You will not receive a W-2 from the VA.